Wondering what OT is all about, what paperwork to bring, or what to expect on your first visit? Check out the FAQ below.

 How long does the initial visit take?

 Focus on Function provides full, comprehensive evaluations.
 This can take up to two hours at the most in order to gather as much information as possible.
 The evaluation can be split into two sessions if necessary due to time or behavior constraints.
+Evaluations typically take around 1 hour and parents should plan to be present.

 What do I need to bring to the first visit?